hanxinzhang/dst/README.md

 | F, 61–        | 33,281,829     | 35,507,396     |
 | M, 61–        | 28,399,046     | 30,241,444     |

-The average effective population size around the DST change dates every year is approximately 32 million.
-It means, on average, our database cover around 32 million people in the US around the DST dates every year.
+The average effective population size around the DST change dates every year is approximately 35 million.
+It means, on average, our database cover around 35 million people in the US around the DST dates every year.
 This represents about tenth of the whole country.

 ## Cost of daylight saving time

 The elevation of relative risks translate to around

-* 3700 more diagnoses of hypertensive diseases,
+* 4000 more diagnoses of hypertensive diseases,
-* 1400 more attacks of other forms of heart disease, and
+* 1600 more attacks of other forms of heart disease, and
 * 700 more attacks of ischemic heart diseases in people over 60,
 * 500 more neurotic, stress-related and somatoform disorders in people aged 41–60,
-* 400 more behavioral and emotional disorders for 11–20 y/o,
+* 500 more behavioral and emotional disorders for 11–20 y/o,
 * 200 more diagnoses of noninfective enteritis and colitis in 21–40 y/o.

 in the first week of daylight saving time on average.

-In total, 41500 incidences of all kinds in the first week of DST could be linked to the time change.
-Nationwide, around 0.4 million incidences of diseases and conditions could emerge because of time change.
+In total, about 45000 incidences of all kinds in the first week of DST could be linked to the time change.
+Nationwide, around 0.45 million incidences of diseases and conditions could emerge because of time change, and 2 million incidences globally.